 Facilitating Workplace Success for Disconnected and Disadvantaged Youth

-As of June 2012, unemployment rates in the United States reached 23.7 percent for teenagers and 16.5 percent for youth aged 16 to 24.
-For some minority youth aged 16 to 19, the situation is even more dismal.
-African Americans in this demographic have an unemployment rate of 44.2 percent, while the rate for Hispanic/Latino youth is 31 percent.
-According to one recent study, “the substantial drop in teen employment prospects has had a devastating effect on the nation’s youngest teens (16-17), males, Blacks, low income youth, and inner city, minority males.”
+As of July 2016, the unemployment rate in the United States was 11.5 percent for youth aged 16 to 24.
+For some minority youth, the situation is even more dismal.
+African Americans in this demographic have an unemployment rate of 20.6 percent.
 These statistics may only tell part of the story, as they fail to take into account those who have given up their job searches entirely and may not include youth who are experiencing homelessness.

 Youth face a number of barriers when seeking employment due to their age, inexperience, perceived immaturity, and lack of education and skills.
 During an economic downturn these challenges are heightened since fewer jobs are available and employers have a wider range of candidates from which to choose.
 Youth unemployment statistics indicate that certain subpopulations face even greater barriers due to factors including race, sex, and socioeconomic status.
 This brief will explore the negative outcomes of youth unemployment, the costs to society, and lessons learned from federal youth employment programs about successful program components to help disconnected and disadvantaged youth overcome these challenges.